roux-antoine/self-racing-cars/arduino_pkg/README.md

 Some notes:
 * since we use Kinetic, add `add_compile_options(-std=c++11)` in all CMakeLists.txt

-# How to build and upload
+# How to build and upload with catkin

 ## How to build